Austrian literature: First half of the 20th century

 The Jugendstil movement was primarily a cultural movement of architecture and decorative arts.
 However, Viennese Jugendstil was marked by the presence of artists of every genre, including compositors and writers.
 Viennese writers, such as Arthur Schnitzler and Stefan Zweig, are often included in this movement.
 Arthur Schnitzler was a very typical writer of that time.
 He wrote his major works between 1890 and the end of World War I, namely novels, short stories and theater plays.

 A very important center of Austrian literature during the ca. 20 years before the end of World War I was Prague.
 It was the center of many German-speaking, mostly Jewish, authors who contributed significantly to Austrian and partly even to world literature.
 Their influence endured until the 1930s.
 Authors to mention are Oskar Baum, Max Brod, Franz Kafka, the journalist Egon Erwin Kisch, Gustav Meyrink, Robert Musil, Rainer Maria Rilke, Franz Werfel, and Oskar Wiener.

 Expressionism was presented primarily by the poet Georg Trakl and the dramatist and narrator Hugo von Hofmannsthal, both originating from Salzburg.

+During the First World War, Austrian literature exhibited a wide range of ideological positions, from patriotic enthusiasm to pacifist critique.
+Many Austrian writers, such as Hugo von Hofmannsthal, Stefan Zweig, Franz Werfel, and Robert Musil, were involved in the War Archives (Kriegspressequartier), producing propaganda and cultural material that supported the Austro-Hungarian war effort.
+These works often romanticized the war or presented it as a cultural or spiritual renewal.

+At the same time, a number of authors began to express disillusionment and criticism.
+Karl Kraus’s satirical drama Die letzten Tage der Menschheit (The Last Days of Mankind, 1919–1922) portrayed the war as a tragic and absurd spectacle shaped by propaganda and bureaucratic incompetence.
+Likewise, writers such as Andreas Latzko and Albert Ehrenstein emphasized the psychological trauma, physical destruction, and senselessness of modern warfare in their poetry and prose.